zestsoftware/zest.releaser/zest/releaser/README.txt

 * Tagging the release.
 It creates a tag in your version control system named after the released version number.

 * Uploading a source release to PyPI.
-It will only do this if the package is already registered there, the Zest Releaser is careful not to publish your private projects!
+It will only do this if the package is already registered there (else it will ask, defaulting to 'no'); the Zest Releaser is careful not to publish your private projects!
 It can also check out the tag in a temporary directory in case you need to modify it.

 .. contents::